 Our primary growth strategy is to open new retail stores.
 We evaluate demographic, economic and financial information in considering a new store location.
 We look primarily in markets where we currently have operations, for additional operational and marketing efficiencies of scale.
 New stores take time to become profitable; we cannot assure you that any individual current or future store will attain or maintain projected profitability.
-We incurred a net loss of \$1,409,000 or \$0.33 per share for fiscal year 2006 and a net loss of \$933,000 or \$0.22 per share for fiscal year 2005.
+We earned net income of \$2,539,000 or \$0.58 and \$0.57 per basic and diluted share respectively for fiscal year 2007 and a net loss of \$1,409,000 or \$0.33 per share for fiscal year 2006.
+We have seen significant improvement in our retail segment as our stores become established.
+As illustrated in Note 9 to the financial statements, operating income from the retail segment was \$2,320,000 in 2007 compared to a loss of \$3,000,000 in 2006.
 Our full financial information is set out in the financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations."